Brown cacholote: Taxonomy and systematics

-The brown cacholote's taxonomy is unsettled.
-The International Ornithological Committee and BirdLife International's Handbook of the Birds of the World assign it two subspecies, the nominate P. l. lophotes (Reichenbach, 1853) and P. l. argentina (Parkes, 1960).
-The Clements taxonomy does not recognize P. l. argentina, treating the brown cacholote as monotypic.
+Before 2024, the brown cacholote's taxonomy was previously unsettled, as the International Ornithological Committee and BirdLife International's Handbook of the Birds of the World assign it two subspecies, the nominate P. l. lophotes and P. l. argentina, but the Clements Checklist did not recognize P. l. argentina, treating the brown cacholote as monotypic.
+In 2024, it was recognized as a subspecies.